Botmasher/pangrammatron/README.md

 - run the main `project.py` file with Python
 	- try `python3 project.py` or `python project.py`

+If you want to start interacting with Pangrammatron directly, edit the main execution in `project.py` and try calling one of its methods.

 ## Source code

-The current iteration of the project initializes an object that stores an alphabet and a phones dictionary.
-It then expects a user to call one of its methods, passing it a sentence written in that alphabet.
+The current iteration of the project initializes an object that stores an alphabet, a phones dictionary and a phones inventory based on the passed-in language code (default `"en"`).
+It then expects a user to call one of its methods, passing it a sentence written in that alphabet to test for pangrams or a text sample containing words searchable in the phones dictionary to test for panphones.
+The phones dictionary does not check for consistency with the alphabet, so it could contain very different characters.
+In practice, the project uses an all caps English lexicon for phones, but a custom alphabet for graphemes.

 ### Interactions

 The methods interact with the object and yield the following results:

 - when asked if a sentence is a pangram
 	- answer `True` if every letter in the alphabet is in the sentence
 	- answer `False` otherwise